tmichniewski/MiniSpark/README.md

 programming model to decompose the system into smaller parts and express them via the `Function`s, which then might be composed back to constitute the whole application.

-Summing up, this library is a Scala story about systems decomposition or in other words about functions composition, while it turns out that the core element of this puzzle is the plain function which is the most fundamental part of any system implementation.
+Summing up, this library is a Scala story about systems decomposition, or in other words, about functions composition, while it turns out that the core element of this puzzle is the plain function which is the most fundamental part of any system implementation.